 If you’re playing on normal settings, chances are you’re not that impressed by the presentation of Grand Theft Auto V’s open-world.
-However, switching over to its highest graphics settings and installing a few graphics-enhancing mods such as NaturalVision, which overhauls the game’s visuals by making introducing changes to environmental weather effects, lighting, ambient colors, tone-mapping, weapon systems, and higher-quality textures completely changes the experience.
+However, switching over to its highest graphics settings and installing a few graphics-enhancing mods such as NaturalVision overhauls the game’s visuals by introducing many changes.

 Project Cars 2

-In Anno 1800, players are tasked with determining the future of mankind as they navigate the difficult climate created by a society with rapidly-changing technology and corrupt politics.
-Your journey will see you shaping the lives of your citizens as you explore new solutions to complex problems, settle new lands, and conquer neighboring territories through a mix of diplomacy, trading, and all out warfare.
+Players are tasked with determining the future of humanity as they navigate the difficult climate created by a society with rapidly changing technology and corrupt politics.
+You’ll shape the lives of your citizens as you explore new solutions to complex problems, settle new lands, and conquer neighboring territories through a mix of diplomacy, trading, and all-out warfare.

 Forza Horizon 4

-By now, most will recognize the staple Minecraft formula: you break blocks for resources and use them to construct tools, weapons, decorative items, you name it.
+By now, most will recognize the staple Minecraft formula: you break blocks for resources and use them to construct tools, weapons, decorative items… you name it.
 However, it’s not until you dive headfirst into the world of Minecraft Mods that you realize the game’s full potential, both graphically and gameplay-wise.
-Mods like Optifine adds support for HD-textures and when combined with a RTX-enabled graphics card, can turn the game’s blocky world into an aesthetically-pleasing wonder.

-The reason we’ve included on this list is its strikingly-unique visuals, which present fantastically-detailed representations of coastal shorelines, damp caves, and mechanical workshops, and abandoned warehouses.
+We’ve included Unravel Two on this list for its unique visuals, which present fantastically detailed representations of coastal shorelines, damp caves, mechanical workshops and abandoned warehouses.
 The contrast between the Yarnys themselves and the massive environments they inhabit make Unravel Two a spectacle that’s best experienced firsthand.

 Deus Ex: Mankind Divided

-In it, you play as series protagonist Adam Jensen, a sunglasses-wearing tough-talking hero pulled straight out of an early 2000s game cover.
-Set two years after Human Revolution, the game sees Jensen acting as a double agent for Juggernaut Collective, a hacker group looking to expose the Illuminati that’s secretly been carrying out a sinister plot behind the scenes.
+In this game, you play as series protagonist Adam Jensen, a tough-talking hero pulled straight out of an early 2000s game cover.
+Set two years after Human Revolution, the game sees Jensen acting as a double agent for Juggernaut Collective, a hacker group looking to expose the Illuminati, who have been secretly planning to carry out a sinister plot.

 Sekiro: Shadows Die Twice

-If you don’t mind challenge that comes with Soulslike games, then Sekiro: Shadows Die Twice is an excellent way to showcase your gaming PC’s hardware.
-Set during 16th century Sengoku Japan, the game has you playing as the Wolf, a deadly Shinobi seeking revenge against a samurai who’s wronged him.
+If you don’t mind the challenge that comes with Soulslike games, then Sekiro: Shadows Die Twice is an excellent way to showcase your gaming PC’s hardware.